Surface Transportation Board (Board).

 Start Supplemental Information

-RSTAC was established upon the enactment of the ICC Termination Act of 1995 (ICCTA), on December 29, 1995, to advise the Board's Chairman; the Secretary of Transportation; the Committee on Commerce, Science, and Transportation of the Senate; and the Committee on Transportation and Infrastructure of the House of Representatives with respect to rail transportation policy issues RSTAC considers significant.
+The ICC Termination Act of 1995 (ICCTA), enacted on December 29, 1995, established RSTAC to advise the Board's Chairman, the Secretary of Transportation, the Committee on Commerce, Science, and Transportation of the Senate, and the Committee on Transportation and Infrastructure of the House of Representatives with respect to rail transportation policy issues RSTAC considers significant.
 RSTAC focuses on issues of importance to small shippers and small railroads, including car supply, rates, competition, and procedures for addressing claims.
-ICCTA directs RSTAC to develop private-sector mechanisms to prevent, or identify and address, obstacles to the most effective and efficient transportation system practicable.
-The Secretary of Transportation and the members of the Board cooperate with RSTAC in providing research, technical, and other reasonable support.
-RSTAC also prepares an annual report concerning its activities and recommendations on whatever regulatory or legislative relief it considers appropriate.
-RSTAC is not Start Printed Page 25655subject to the Federal Advisory Committee Act.
+ICCTA instructs RSTAC to endeavor to develop private-sector mechanisms to prevent, or identify and address, obstacles to the most effective and efficient transportation system practicable.
+The members of RSTAC also prepare an annual report concerning RSTAC's activities.
+RSTAC is not subject to the Federal Advisory Committee Act.

-Of the 15 members, nine members are voting members and are appointed from senior executive officers of organizations engaged in the railroad and rail shipping industries.
+RSTAC's 15 appointed members consist of representatives of small and large shippers, and small and large railroads.
+In addition, members of the Board and the Secretary of Transportation serve as ex officio members.
+Of the 15 appointed members, nine are voting members and are appointed from senior executive officers of organizations engaged in the railroad and rail shipping industries.
 At least four of the voting members must be representatives of small shippers as determined by the Chairman, and at least four of the voting members must be representatives of Class II or III railroads.
-The remaining six members to be appointed—three representing Class I railroads and three representing large shipper organizations—serve in a nonvoting, advisory capacity, but are entitled to participate in RSTAC deliberations.
+The remaining six members to be appointed—three representing Class I railroads and three representing large shipper organizations—serve in a nonvoting, advisory capacity, but may participate in RSTAC deliberations.

-RSTAC members receive no compensation for their services and are required to provide for the expenses incidental to their service, including travel expenses, as the Board cannot provide for these expenses.
+The members of RSTAC receive no compensation for their services and are required to provide for the expenses incidental to their service, including travel expenses, as the Board cannot provide for these expenses.
 RSTAC may solicit and use private funding for its activities, again subject to certain restrictions in ICCTA.
-RSTAC members currently have elected to submit annual dues to pay for RSTAC expenses.
+Currently, RSTAC members have elected to submit annual dues to pay for RSTAC expenses.

-RSTAC members are appointed for three-year terms.
-A member may serve after the expiration of his or her term until a successor has been appointed.
+Each RSTAC member is appointed by the Chairman for a term of three years.
+A member may serve after the expiration of his or her term until a successor has taken office.
 No member will be eligible to serve in excess of two consecutive terms.

-Due to the expiration of an RSTAC member's term, a vacancy exists for an at-large (public interest) representative.
-Upon appointment by the Chairman, the new representative will serve for three years and may be eligible to serve a second three-year term following the end of his or her first term.
+Due to the upcoming expiration of a small shipper representative's second term, a vacancy will exist on RSTAC.
+The new small shipper representative will serve for three years and may be eligible to serve a second three-year term following the end of their first term.

-Suggestions for candidates to fill this vacancy should be submitted in letter form, identify the name of the candidate, provide a summary of why the candidate is qualified to serve on RSTAC, and contain a representation that the candidate is willing to serve as a member of RSTAC effective immediately upon appointment.
-RSTAC candidate suggestions should be filed with the Board by June 29, 2017.
-Members selected to serve on RSTAC are chosen at the discretion of the Board's Chairman.
-Please note that submissions will be available to the public at the Board's offices and posted on the Board's Web site under Docket No. EP 526 (Sub-No. 9).
+Suggestions for candidates to fill the vacancy should be submitted in letter form, identifying the name of the candidate, providing a summary of why the candidate is qualified to serve on RSTAC, and containing a representation that the candidate is willing to serve as an RSTAC member effective immediately upon appointment.
+RSTAC candidate suggestions should be filed with the Board by April 17, 2019.
+Members selected to serve on RSTAC are chosen at the discretion of the Board Chairman.
+Please note that submissions will be posted on the Board's website under Docket No. EP 526 (Sub-No. 12) and can also be obtained by contacting the Office of Public Assistance, Governmental Affairs, and Compliance at RCPA@stb.gov or (202) 245-0238.

 End Supplemental Information